Radiologic Sciences Online Program

 The online format allows students to enjoy:

-- Work/life/school balance: Our online Bachelor of Science in Radiologic Sciences program has been carefully designed for the working healthcare professional.
+- Work/life/school balance: Our online Bachelor of Science in Radiography Sciences program has been carefully designed for the working healthcare professional.
 Study and learn from work, home or wherever you do it best, without sacrificing hours with your family or at your job.

 - Personal attention: We believe in our role as advisors and supporters.
 To meet the responsibilities of these vital roles, we are here to provide the advice and guidance you need to succeed in your education.